astro-group-bristol/guidelines/guides/xspec-setup.md

 ### Native installation on M1 Mac

-Here are notes about how I (AJY) installed HESoft on my M1 Mac laptop (2023-01):
+Here are notes about how I (AJY) installed HEASoft on my M1 Mac laptop (2023-01):

 - Install `gcc@12` with homebrew (`brew install gcc@12`)
 - Install Anaconda using the standard web installer, making sure the M1 Silicon version is used (because I unfortuantely couldn't get astropy to work with the Homebrew python)
 - Install `astropy` with `conda install astropy`
 -  Set up the paths to compilers, etc. as suggested in the [instructions](https://heasarc.gsfc.nasa.gov/lheasoft/macos.html) (replacing `your_username` with your user name).
-I installed HESoft in the folder where I unpacked heasoft (`your_path/heasoft-6.31.1` in the script below)
+I installed HEASoft in the folder where I unpacked heasoft (`your_path/heasoft-6.31.1` in the script below)

 ```
 export CC=/usr/bin/clang